TruVortex/tiny_bin/README.md

 ---

 ### Example 2: Isomorphic Mapping (`map` for Records)
 Usually, tuples are tedious to work with inside an application.
-We can use the `map` combinator to bind our schema to a clean, user-defined record type.
+One can use the `map` combinator to bind our schema to a clean, user-defined record type.

 ```ocaml
 open Tiny_bin